Students who have 'eligible to use blue card' on their Inclusive Support Plan (ISP) can choose to add the blue marking card.

 - Feedback should be given in a straightforward and accessible manner and preferably typed.
 When drawing a student's attention to selected sections of their assignment, it is helpful to show where and how criteria have or have not been met.
 A better understanding is often achieved when examples are given.

-For modules where academic standards would be compromised by applying dyslexia/SpLD marking concessions, exemption may be requested (Word doc).
+For modules where academic standards would be compromised by applying marking concessions, exemption may be requested as outlined in the guidelines.
 If approved, work marked for these modules should clearly indicate where and how many marks were lost because of poor spelling, grammar and punctuation.